zmudajak/Airflow-pipeline-project/README.md

 You can choose whichever VM you want but this project was made on E2-standard-4.

 **Important thing is to enable HTTP/HTTPS traffic.**<br>
-**2nd importan thing is setting access scopes to allow access to all cloud API.**
+**2nd important thing is setting access scopes to allow access to all cloud API.**

 ### 4. Set up firewall rule to allow SSH access from your PC.